 Skip to content

-This article mainly introduces how to use admin tools to maintain DataFlux Func.
+This article mainly introduces how to use administrator tools to maintain DataFlux Func.

-DataFlux Func provides an admin tool to facilitate some emergency maintenance work.
+DataFlux Func provides an administrator tool to facilitate some emergency maintenance tasks.

-The admin tool is included in the container and needs to be run using Docker exec.
+The administrator tool is included in the container and needs to be run using Docker exec.
 You can use --help to view specific usage:

 Bash